Adam Birchall: Career

 Birchall signed for Conference South side Dover Athletic in July 2009.
 Birchall made his league debut for Dover in the first game of the season against Maidenhead United, before scoring his first league goal for the club in the following fixture against Bishop's Stortford.
 Birchall scored both goals against Aldershot Town to take Dover to the FA Cup 3rd Round for the first time in their history.
 Birchall became the club's goalscoring record holder, and the Conference South record holder, at the end of the 2010–11 season with a total of 45 goals in 49 appearances.
 He also was the top goal scorer in the FA Cup that year and went on to receive the award at Wembley.
 Birchall again attracted interest from clubs higher up the football pyramid and in July 2011 Dover Athletic received substantial undisclosed bids from League Two sides Swindon Town, newcomers AFC Wimbledon, and local rivals Gillingham, for whom he signed a three-year deal on 12 July 2011.
 He was seriously injured during a pre-season friendly, however, and missed the entire 2011–12 season.

 Birchall finally made his competitive debut for Gillingham on 14 August 2012, coming on as a substitute in a 2–1 away win against Bristol City in the League Cup.
 He scored his first goal for the Gills in their 4–0 FA Cup win over Scunthorpe United on 3 November, but after playing only 21 games in 2 seasons he was released by the club at the end of the 2013–14 season.

 Soon after, Birchall signed for Bromley.
 He scored his first competitive goal for the club in a 5–1 win over Uxbridge in the FA Cup.
 His first league goal for the club was a 90th-minute winner against Bishop's Stortford on 9 December.

 Coaching career

 In July 2016 Birchall returned to his former club Arsenal as a youth coach.

-In July 2022, Birchall became under-17s head coach having previously been with the age-group below, as well as becoming assistant head coach for the under-18s to newly appointed Jack Wilshere.
+He became under-17s head coach in 2022 having previously been with the age-group below, as well as becoming assistant head coach for the under-18s to newly appointed Jack Wilshere.
+Two years later, he was appointed under-18s head coach after the departure of Wilshere.